 Step 1: Set up a team

-Set up an assistive technology team with one person who will take responsibility for coordinating the team.
+Set up an assistive technology team with 1 person who will take responsibility for coordinating the team.
 This person will make sure the team completes all tasks related to assessing a student’s learning needs and applying for assistive technology.

-This team is also responsible for any ongoing administration, management and use of the technology.
+The team's also responsible for any ongoing administration, management and use of the technology.

 The student and members of the student’s family or whānau must be part of this team.
-In some cases, you may have already set up a team as part of the education planning process.
+In some cases, you may have a team already set up as part of the education planning process.